UInt16::Parse Method (String^, NumberStyles, IFormatProvider^)

 If the NumberStyles::AllowHexSpecifier flag is used, s must be a hexadecimal value.
 Valid hexadecimal digits are 0 through 9, a through f, and A through F. A prefix, such as "0x", is not supported and causes the parse operation to fail.
 The only other flags that can be combined with NumberStyles::AllowHexSpecifier are NumberStyles::AllowLeadingWhite and NumberStyles::AllowTrailingWhite.
 (The NumberStyles enumeration includes a composite number style, NumberStyles::HexNumber, that includes both white-space flags.)

 If the s parameter is the string representation of a hexadecimal number, it cannot be preceded by any decoration (such as 0x or &h) that differentiates it as a hexadecimal number.
 This causes the parse operation to throw an exception.

 The provider parameter is an IFormatProvider implementation whose GetFormat method returns a NumberFormatInfo object that provides culture-specific information about the format of s.
 There are three ways to use the provider parameter to supply custom formatting information to the parse operation:

-If provider is nullptr, the NumberFormatInfo object for the current culture is used.
+If provider is null, the NumberFormatInfo object for the current culture is used.

 Portable Class Library